-(b) Review of interim financial information by the independent auditor of the entity (International Standard on Review Engagements (UK) 2410); and and independence of the firm or such persons will not in fact be compromised by a particular condition or relationship, an objective, reasonable and informed third party may reach a different conclusion.
+(b) Review of interim financial information by the independent auditor of the entity (International Standard on Review Engagements (UK) 2410); and a particular condition or relationship, an objective, reasonable and informed third party may reach a different conclusion.
 For example, if such a third party were aware that the firm, its partners or staff and/or any other covered persons had financial, employment, business or personal relationships with an entity relevant to the engagement, they might reasonably conclude that the firm and such persons could be subject to undue influence from the directors of the entity or would not be impartial.
 Public confidence in the integrity, objectivity and independence of the firm or such persons could suffer as a result of this perception, irrespective of whether there is any actual impairment.

-Engagements to provide assurance on client assets to the Financial Conduct Authority (the CASS Standard).
+(c) Engagements to provide assurance on client assets to the Financial Conduct Authority (the CASS Standard).

-$^{(^{\}star})$ In the public sector the scope of an audit can extend beyond the entity's financial statements.
+(\) In the public sector the scope of an audit can extend beyond the entity's financial statements.

-- Other regulators or competent authorities may specify compliance with this Ethical Standard in relation to other types of work. - Ethical guidance on other matters, together with statements of fundamental ethical principles governing the work of all professional accountants, are issued by professional accountancy bodies.
+- Other regulators or competent authorities may specify compliance with this Ethical Standard in relation to other types of work. - 17 Ethical guidance on other matters, together with statements of fundamental ethical principles governing the work of all professional accountants, are issued by professional accountancy bodies.
 These also provide a basis for enhancing the trust and confidence of intended users that the engagement is professionally sound.